apollo-business-automation/cp4ba-manual-deployment/README.md

 This is **not** an official IBM documentation.
 Absolutely no warranties, no support, no responsibility for anything.
 Use it on your own risk and always follow the official IBM documentations.
 It is always your responsibility to make sure you are license compliant when using this repository to install IBM Cloud Pak for Business Automation.
+Used OpenLDAP and PostgreSQL cannot run on Restricted OCP from CP4BA.

 Please do not hesitate to create an issue here if needed.
 Your feedback is appreciated.